 - Drivers must be at least 14 years old to operate an ATV.

-- Drivers must have liability insurance in order to operate an ATV and carry it on their person while they ride.
+- Drivers must have liability insurance to operate an ATV and carry it on their person while they ride.

-- Drivers under the age of 18 must complete an all-terrain vehicle safety program that is certified by the state of New Jersey.
+- Drivers under 18 must complete an all-terrain vehicle safety program certified by the State of New Jersey.

-- Drivers under 16 may only operate all-terrain vehicles that have an engine capacity equaling or less than 90 cubic centimeters.
+- Drivers under 16 may only operate all-terrain vehicles with an engine capacity equaling or less than 90 cubic centimeters.

 - ATVs may be sold only to people at least 16 years of age.

 There is a myriad of ways that an all-terrain vehicle driver can become involved in a motor accident.
 Below are some of the common causes of ATV accidents, which must be kept in mind as operating a vehicle to help prevent an accident and potential injury.

 - Dangerous roadways – While nature, and therefore some of the fun of off-roading, is done on wild terrain, this creates a prominent danger for drivers.
 Courses are often uneven and rocky, creating instability.
 Additionally, the elements cause changes to the courses that may throw off even experienced drivers – mudslides and pockets, downed trees, and other weather-related impacts on back roadways require additional caution.